Brown coal mining limits in North Bohemia: New president, new threat to mining limits

 With the end of President Klaus's second term in office in January 2013, the two contenders to take over from him following the first round of voting in new direct elections were in opposing positions regarding the mining limits.
 While TOP09 leader and Minister of Foreign Affairs Karel Schwarzenberg was in favour of retaining the limits, his opponent, former Czech Social Democratic Party leader and premier from 1998 to 2002 Miloš Zeman, boasted of his opposition to the limits during the presidential election campaign.

 Zeman won the presidency 55%-45%.
-The result was even more overwhelming in the Ústi region, where Zeman received 62% of the vote.
-Even in the voting district of Horní Jiřetín, Zeman won with 60% of the ballots cast, although this outcome was most likely to be a result of the negative campaign against Schwarzenberg that attempted to smear him as an “Austrian” apologist for the former German Sudeten population from the border regions ready to offer restitution for their lost property and his association with his highly unpopular deputy party leader, Finance Minister Miroslav Kalousek (the newspaper tabloid, Blesk, for example, published a full-page advertisement prior to the second and final round of voting alleging that Schwarzenberg was being backed by Bavarian Euro MP and German Sudeten leader Berndt Posselt, which was untrue).
+The result was even more overwhelming in the Ústí nad Labem Region, where Zeman received 62% of the vote.
+Even in the voting district of Horní Jiřetín, Zeman won with 60% of the ballots cast, although this outcome was most likely to be a result of the negative campaign against Schwarzenberg that attempted to smear him as an "Austrian" apologist for the former German Sudeten population from the border regions ready to offer restitution for their lost property and his association with his highly unpopular deputy party leader, Finance Minister Miroslav Kalousek (the newspaper tabloid, Blesk, for example, published a full-page advertisement prior to the second and final round of voting alleging that Schwarzenberg was being backed by Bavarian Euro MP and German Sudeten leader Berndt Posselt, which was untrue).

 Not long after his elevation to the presidency, Zeman gave his express support to communist regional hejtman Oldřich Bubeníček on the mining limits issue.
 Speaking soon after a meeting of all the country's regional governors with the newly elected President Zeman, Bubeníček told reports "The President agrees with the fact that in view of the difficult situation in the region, it’s necessary to continue the mining of coal there further".